Azure/ResourceModules/modules/Microsoft.Authorization/policyDefinitions/readme.md

     // Non-required parameters
     description: '[Description] This policy definition is deployed at the management group scope'
     displayName: '[DisplayName] This policy definition is deployed at the management group scope'
-    managementGroupId: '<<managementGroupId>>'
+    managementGroupId: '<managementGroupId>'
     metadata: {
       category: 'Security'
     }
     parameters: {
       tagName: {
         metadata: {
-          description: 'Name of the tag such as 'environment''
+          description: 'Name of the tag such as \'environment\''
           displayName: 'Tag Name'
         }
         type: 'String'
       }
       tagValue: {
         metadata: {
-          description: 'Value of the tag such as 'production''
+          description: 'Value of the tag such as \'environment\''
           displayName: 'Tag Value'
         }
         type: 'String'